 Woodstock’s neighbourhood policing team has relocated to their new base at Woodstock Fire Station, where they will share premises with colleagues from Oxfordshire County Council Fire and Rescue Service.

 New Chief Fire Officer for Oxfordshire County Council Fire and Rescue Service, Rob MacDougall, said: “We are committed to thriving communities; working in partnership with other emergency services and support groups to achieve this.
 Co-locating teams at Woodstock makes absolute sense for our communities.
-Being in the same building will provide more opportunities for our teams to problem solve and identify news ways to deliver our prevention initiatives in a joined-up way, whether that is reducing the vulnerability to fire, crime, or other community safety issues.”
+Being in the same building will provide more opportunities for our teams to problem solve and identify news ways to deliver our prevention initiatives in a collaborative way, whether that is reducing the vulnerability to fire, crime, or other community safety issues.”

-West Oxfordshire Neighbourhood Inspector, Steve Hookham, said: “This is the second co-location with Oxfordshire County Council’s Fire and Rescue Service, following Chipping Norton, and we look forward to taking this opportunity to work more closely with them and build on our existing partnership working.
+West Oxfordshire Neighbourhood Inspector, Steve Hookham, said: “This is the second co-location with Oxfordshire County Council’s Fire and Rescue Service, following the one in Chipping Norton, and we look forward to taking this opportunity to work more closely with them and build on our existing partnership working.
 The relocation of the neighbourhood policing teams to this new facility ensures that Woodstock and the surrounding communities will continue to benefit from a locally based police presence for the foreseeable future.”

 WOODSTOCK LIBRARY

-As you are aware and as per previous conversations on the matter, there have been structural issues with the walls of the former Woodstock Library which were uncovered during routine maintenance and health and safety inspections last year by Oxfordshire County Council operations team.
-Further extensive surveys revealed that the building on Hensington Road was damaged beyond economic repair and since then the county council has been preparing the site for demolition.
+As you are aware from previous conversations on the matter, there have been structural issues with the walls of the former Woodstock Library which were uncovered during routine maintenance and health and safety inspections last year by Oxfordshire County Council operations team.
+Further extensive surveys revealed that the building on Hensington Road was damaged beyond economic repair and since then the County Council has been preparing the site for demolition.

 We would like to inform you that work is about to start on demolishing the Woodstock Library very shortly.
 The current plan is that works are due to start during the week beginning 16th September 2019, however the start date could be brought forward on the advice of surveyors who are monitoring the condition of the structure.